‘He’s Not Our Tsar’: Russians Protest Putin Ahead of Inauguration

 Donat Sorokin / TASS

-Two days before President Vladimir Putin is due to be inaugurated for a fourth time, more than one thousand people were detained across Russia at protests against his extended rule.
+Two days before President Vladimir Putin is due to be inaugurated for a fourth time, more than 1,600 people were detained across Russia at protests against his extended rule.

 It was the first major protest against Putin since January.
 Then, opposition politician Alexei Navalny had called for a boycott of the March elections after he was barred from standing due to a fraud conviction that his supporters say is politically motivated.
 The mostly peaceful protests drew thousands onto the streets.